‘If truth was a woman’: Leaky infrastructures and the gender politics of truth-telling

 Leaky platforms: Breaching as a feature, not a bug

 The recent whistle-blower-sparked information scandal concerning Cambridge Analytica’s misuse of Facebook data for political purposes provides a useful example to flesh out these intersections between gendered imaginaries and economic regimes.
-The main public objection pertained to the ways in which user information leaked from Facebook’s platform to third-party users.
-The method, disclosed by former Cambridge Analytica employee Christopher Wylie among others – or as The Guardian called him, the ‘data war whistleblower’ – consisted in harvesting millions of Facebook profiles in the US and then using this information to create psychological and political profiles of potential voters during the US presidential elections that could help political campaigns to target ads based on psychological make-up (Cadwalladr, 2018).
+The main public objection in debates about the scandal pertained to the ways in which user information leaked from Facebook’s platform to third-party users.
+The method, disclosed by former Cambridge Analytica employee Christopher Wylie – or as The Guardian called him, the ‘data war whistleblower’ – and Britanny Kaiser, consisted in harvesting millions of Facebook profiles in the US and then using this information to create psychological and political profiles of potential voters during the US presidential elections that could help political campaigns to target ads based on psychological make-up (Cadwalladr, 2018).
 Since the disclosure, debates have raged not only about the moral deficiencies of companies such as Cambridge Analytica, but also about the terminologies used to describe information disclosures and the roles of the people involved in them.
 Adding to the debate outlined in the previous section, the Cambridge Analytica scandal is further complicated by the fact that Wylie described himself in an interview with The Guardian’s Carole Cadwalladr as the ‘gay vegan who made Steve Bannon’s psychological warfare mindfuck tool’ (Cadwalladr, 2018).
 He further added that Bannon, former head of Donald Trump’s presidential campaign and chief strategist, believed ‘gay people were the key to success’ (ibid.).
 Speaking of Rebekah Mercer, daughter of billionaire Cambridge Analytica backer Robert Mercer, Wylie said: